DattaKaligotla/cinema-world-main/README.md

 ^this will test business functioanlity

 ### Testing the API Endpoints
-run this bash script in terminal to test the endpointsin conjunction to business logic Open a new terminal window and execute
+run this bash script in terminal to test the endpoint calls in conjunction with business logic Open a new terminal window and execute
 ```bash
 ./test_api.sh